Nigozziath/TestGame/readme.md

 ### Controls

-Use the mouse to control the blue circle. /n
+Use the mouse to control the blue circle. <br />
-Press and maintain the left mouse bouton down, the blue circle will follow your mouse at a fix speed. /n Release the left mouse bouton and the blue circle will stop moving.
+Press and maintain the left mouse bouton down, the blue circle will follow your mouse at a fix speed. <br />
+Release the left mouse bouton and the blue circle will stop moving. <br />

 ### Credits